 - Universities

 - Non-university research institutions in the field of scientific research

-- Universities of applied sciences (private universities are excluded based on § 8 UniAkkG)
+- Universities of applied sciences

+- Private universities

 - Other science-oriented organisations

-- Individual researchers from Austria
+- Individual researchers from Austria.

-Project partners are not limited to Austrian research institutions and can include foreign researchers as well as businesses and other practitioners, as long as full publication of results is guaranteed.
+Project partners are not limited to Austrian research institutions and can include foreign researchers as well as businesses and other practitioners, as long as full publication of results is quaranteed.